Intervention System at Fleming Neon Middle School - Total time

 exemplified in the hallways and in conversations at Fleming Neon Middle

-School by teachers and students.
+School (FMNS) by teachers and students.
 Students know and make learning

 decisions based on their data and teachers use the data to determine